-The NWU’s School of Electrical, Electronic & Computer Engineering offers four different undergraduate degrees:
+The NWU’s School of Electrical, Electronic & Computer Engineering offers three different undergraduate degrees:

 Electrical and Electronic Engineering